khaled-khatib-dev/car-rental-system-java/README.md

 A console-based Car Rental System developed in Java using Object-Oriented Programming (OOP) principles and file handling.

+This project was developed as part of the CS102 (Computer Programming II) course at Prince Sultan University.

 ## Features
 - Customer booking system
 - Vehicle management